 On occasion, leadership staff may need to conduct interview with students, and it may not be possible to do this out of class time.
-Year Coordinators, Chaplains, the VET Coordinator or Deputies are the main people who need to see students during class time.
+Heads of Year, Chaplains, the VET Coordinator or Deputies are the main people who need to see students during class time.